 What's happening with home improvements like new kitchens, bathrooms, heating, windows and doors?

 We have restarted some of this work where it can be carried out safely while maintaining social distancing.
 This includes, maintenance and repainting of external or communal areas, roofing works and kitchen and bathroom upgrades - if you are on this year's kitchen and bathroom programme you will have been contacted already.
 You can now see when kitchen and bathroom replacements are due for your home in MyCuro.
 We are also resuming window and door replacements, and starting to book in home condition surveys.
-Some surveys can be carried out without the need for a visit, by using video technology.
 We will contact customers with details of safety measures before any visits.

 How are you looking after people living in sheltered or supported housing, or who use your Independent Living Service?